 Where Does Counselling Happen?

 Counselling can happen where you feel safe and comfortable.
 We have counselling spaces in Nowra, Ulladulla, Wreck Bay, Jerrinja, St Georges Basin or on country.
 We can also come to your home if this feels right for you.

 Do I Have A Choice Of Koori Or Non-Koori Counsellor?

 We do have Koori and Non-Koori Counsellors and we will do our best to offer you a choice of counsellor that fits best for you.

 Are Phone Appointments Available?

-Yes, we can do phone, zoom, or facetime counselling.
+Yes, we can do phone, zoom, or online counselling.
 We can also support you via text.
 We may be able to offer transport to your appointment, if needed.